-The Government has approved a $14.6m laboratory expansion for Counties Manukau DHB
+The Government has approved a $14.6m laboratory expansion for Middlemore Hospital

 Clark said this upgrade and expansion will deliver an extra six beds, which means an additional 24 patients can be treated each week.

-"The investment also means a second cardiac catheter laboratory (cath lab) will be built, providing more specialised procedures for people with acute and long term cardiac conditions."
+"The investment also means a second cardiac catheter laboratory [cath lab] will be built, providing more specialised procedures for people with acute and long term cardiac conditions."

-A two-storey extension will be constructed next to the DHB's Scott Building for the expansion and refurbishment of the dialysis and cardiac catheter laboratory services.
+A two-storey extension will be constructed next to Middlemore's Scott Building for the expansion and refurbishment of the dialysis and cardiac catheter laboratory services.

 The project has been planned around the current Scott Building recladding work which will be completed before this design work is finished.
 Construction is expected to begin in 2021 and is due to be completed by 2023.